Meet the team

 Bookselling claimed Juliet in her early 20s when she took a part time role at Bennetts Government Bookshop in Bowen House, Wellington.
 From 2001 – 2020 Juliet was General Manager of Vic Books & Café based at Victoria University of Wellington’s Kelburn and Pipitea campuses.
 Along with the Vic Books & Café Board of Directors, Juliet implemented a programme of change.
 By establishing cafes (one licensed) in each of their sites, they turned the traditional model of bookselling on its head, creating a community for students, staff and the wider community, driving engagement and growing their business outside of traditional channels.

 Juliet is Chair of Booksellers NZ and sits on the Coalition for Books board.
 She has been a reader all her life and one of her most treasured possessions is a letter written to her by the late Noel Streatfield, her favourite childhood author.
 Juliet has a degree in English Literature from the University of Canterbury.

 Kathryn’s first job out of school was as a bookseller, and despite a slight change in career path where she thought she was going to be an accountant, has been working with bookish organisations ever since.
 Most recently, Kathryn has completed a decade with the New Zealand Festival looking after their biennial Writers Week programme.
 When she’s not working she enjoys… reading.

 Communication and Engagement Manager

-Melissa has worked as a journalist and writer for a number of years and has a background in the arts.
+Melissa has worked as a journalist and writer for a number of years and has a background in the arts and music.
 She has a keen interest in books of all kinds, especially those relating to textile crafts and art, but also memoirs and children's books.
 She teaches workshops in the textile arts and creativity.
 Melissa is passionate about the importance of accessible arts education for all children and adults.

 Corporate Services Manager